 Vegan Buffalo Buckwheat Tofu Chili

-When we were creating it, we started getting a little crazy by throwing in some chocolate and wine (Nick’s idea) and HOLY SHIT BALLS it made it Food Network worthy!
+When we were creating it, we started getting a little crazy by throwing in some chocolate and wine (Nick’s idea) and HOLY MOLY it made it Food-Network-worthy!
 Okay, that’s us getting cocky, but it actually did take the flavor to mouth-water town.

 You have got to try it immediately.